Walking, Biking & Kayaking in the Humacao Nature Reserve

 Arriving at the reserve is easy.
 It’s located right on Route 3, just south of the Punto Santiago Beach.
 The entrance is clearly marked with a brown sign for the “Reserva Natural de Humacao”.
 Pull your car right through the gate and park (for free).
 Just watch out for crossing ducks and iguanas!

 We started our visit with a walk around the reserve.
-Unfortunately, at that time, there are no maps nor informational brochures available.
-But now, the kayak and bike rental place has maps available.
+There are maps of the area posted at various trails around the reserve.
 But even without a map, it is not too hard to get around – we went to the end and turned around, then just going a small way on the other paths we came to – they all went to lagoons.
 I enjoyed the beginning of the walk since many of the trees are marked with their names, and I like learning the names of plants and trees.
 The reserve has all sorts of fruit trees and other tropicals.

-During our walk, we saw a local family catching crabs – they explained how they do it.
-It was kind of neat.
-I assume it was allowed as there were some signs up on which fishing lures where good for certain fish.
+During our walk, we saw a local family catching crabs at the water’s edge – they explained how they do it.
+It was kind of neat. .

-The walking path leads to a lovely beach – you pass old bunkers, an old pump station and lagoons where you can stop and enjoy the scenery.
-We walked for a few hours, then headed back to the parking area to get our lunch out of our car.
-If you didn’t bring your lunch, there is a food kiosk open.
-And also a craft vendor or two.
+The walking paths leads to a lovely beach (no swimming) – you pass old bunkers, old buildings, an old pump station and lagoons where you can stop and enjoy the scenery.
 There are picnic pavilions and clean bathrooms.
-A group of 10 or more can reserve a guided walking tour of the place.
+A group of 10 or more can reserve a guided walking tour of the place with the bike or kayak company.

 After lunch, we decided to kayak in the lagoons.
 The kayak company employee was very nice.
 She explained the route to take into and around the lagoon.
 It was very peaceful, fun and educational, as there are lots of signs explaining the lagoon, some history of the area, and the birds and other critters that call this place home.
 Here we learned the area was on old sugar cane area and that the lagoons had to be drained to grow the cane.
 The lagoons are interconnected and they lead out to the ocean.